lijuntaopku/lijuntaopku.github.io/index.md

 * Chongyang Tao, Shen Gao, **Juntao Li**, Yansong Feng, Dongyan Zhao, Rui Yan.
 Learning to Organize a Bag of Words into Sentences with Neural Networks: An Empirical Study.
 In **NAACL'21**.
 Full Paper.

+* Mingfei Guo, Xiuying Chen, **Juntao Li**, Dongyan Zhao, Rui Yan.
+How does Truth Evolve into Fake News?
+An Empirical Study of Fake News Evolution.
+In **WWW'21 Companion**.

 * Meng-Hsuan Yu<sup>\*</sup>, **Juntao Li<sup>*</sup>**, Zhangming Chan, Dongyan Zhao and Rui Yan.
 Content Learning with Structure-Aware Writing: A Graph-Infused Dual Conditional Variational Autoencoder for Automatic Storytelling.
 In **AAAI'21**.
 Full paper. (**CCF A**)